fatigue24/profitminer/README.md

-# Fastest GPU Miner for XELIS
+# Fast GPU Miner for XELIS

 Currently, this miner is only compatible with CUDA-capable devices.
 An OpenCL version is in progress.
 The developer fee is approximately 8%.